-The umpire will make a decision [RRS D2.4] by displaying; a GREEN flag 'No penalty imposed, incident closed', a RED flag 'One or more boats are penalized' and the umpire will hail or signal each boat to be penalized, or a BLACK flag 'Report the incident to the Protest Committee'.
-If there is a:
+The umpire will then make a decision [RRS D2.4] by displaying; a GREEN flag 'No penalty imposed, incident closed', a RED flag 'One or more boats are penalized' and the umpire will hail or signal each boat to be penalized, or a BLACK flag 'Report the incident to the Protest Committee'.

-GREEN flag there is no penalty and the incident is closed.
-RED flag, the penalized boat(s) must then complete a Two Turns Penalty.
-BLACK flag, or no response from an umpire, the protesting boat may initiate a protest after the race.
-She must comply with PR 16 (b) and notify the Race Committee of her intent to protest.
+If there is a GREEN flag there is no penalty and the incident is closed.

+If there is a RED flag, the penalized boat(s) must then complete a Two Turns Penalty.

+If there is a BLACK flag, or no response from an umpire, the protesting boat may initiate a protest after the race.
+She must comply with PR 16 (b) and notify the Race Committee and the protested boat of her intent to protest.
+When RRS D2.6 applies, and no decision is signaled, a YELLOW flag may be displayed with a long sound signal indicating that the protesting yacht is entitled to a hearing.